Geometric Manin's conjecture in characteristic $p$: Preliminaries

-We define $N_{1}(X)$ to be the $\mathbb{R}$-vector space of $1$-cycles up to numerical equivalence.
-This is a finite-dimensional vector space and it contains a natural lattice $N_{1}(X)_{\mathbb{Z}}$ generated by classes of curves.
-It contains two natural cones: \begin{itemize} \item $\Eff_{1}(X)$ is the closure of the cone generated by all effective $1$-cycles. \item $\Nef_{1}(X)$ is the nef cone, i.e.~the cone of all numerical classes $\alpha$ such that $E . \alpha \geq 0$ for every effective Cartier divisor $E$. \end{itemize} Both cones are closed, convex, full-dimensional, and pointed.
+The space $N_1(X)$ contains two notable cones: \begin{itemize} \item $\Eff_{1}(X)$ is the closure of the cone generated by all effective $1$-cycles. \item $\Nef_{1}(X)$ is the nef cone, i.e.~the cone of all numerical classes $\alpha$ such that $E . \alpha \geq 0$ for every effective Cartier divisor $E$. \end{itemize} Both cones are closed, convex, full-dimensional, and pointed.
+We also consider analogous cones in $N^1(X)$: \begin{itemize} \item $\Eff^1(X)$ is the closure of the cone generated by effective Cartier divisors. \item $\Nef^1(X)$ is the nef cone, i.e.~the cone of all $\mathbb R$-Cartier divisors $D$ such that $D.C\geq 0$ for every curve $C$ on $X$. \end{itemize} Again, those cones are closed, convex, full-dimensional, and pointed.
+We should also note that $\Eff^1(X)$ is dual to $\Nef_1(X)$ and $\Nef^1(X)$ is dual to $\Eff_1(X)$.